• Skip to primary navigation

 What I should really be doing is bottling it and selling it!
 It's that delicious.
 Am I selling you on it?
 I can only do so with my endless bragging and confidence. 😉

 I won't actually be selling it -- however, I will be bottling it and giving it away as gifts.
 I think it's perfect for a hostess gift.
-And it will be lovely when the holidays come around.
+And it's lovely during the holiday season.

 Espresso Chocolate Sauce Recipe